-K ev Term Description Key Term Right Fit For Risk or RFFR Description The RFFR approach includes requirements in relation to Provider accreditation based on the: International Standard ISO/IEC 27001:2013 Information technology - Security techniques - Information security management systems - Requirements (ISO 27001) - the international standard outlining the core requirements of an Information Security Management System.
+K ey Term D escription Right Fit For Risk or RFFR The RFFR approach includes requirements in relation to Provider accreditation based on the: International Standard ISO/IEC 27001:2013 Information technology - Security techniques - Information security management systems - Requirements (ISO 27001) - the international standard outlining the core requirements of an Information Security Management System.
 Australian Government Information Security Manual (ISM) - the Australian Government's cyber security framework to protect systems and data from cyber threats.
 The RFFR approach includes a requirement that Providers design and implement an Information Security Management System (ISMS) that is consistent with the requirements of ISO 27001.
 An ISMS is a systematic approach to managing business information so that it remains secure and available when staff need it.
 It secures people, premises, IT systems and information by applying a risk management process to information security.
 The RFFR program extends ISO 27001 in 2 key areas: ISO 27001 requires organisations to consider the set of security controls presented in Annex A to the standard and identify which are applicable to mitigating their security risks.
 RFFR extends this requirement by asking Providers to also consider the set of security controls presented in the ISM that are relevant to securing OFFICIAL classified information.
-The department has identified core expectation areas that are particularly important to the security posture at all organisations.
+The Department has identified core expectation areas that are particularly important to the security posture at all organisations.
 All Providers are expected to include security controls that support the core expectation areas under the RFFR when identifying applicable controls for inclusion in their ISMS.
-The department is the accrediting authority for Providers.
-To accredit Providers, the department seeks assurance that the Provider has implemented an appropriate standard of security over their information and their IT environment.
+The Department is the accrediting authority for Providers.
+To accredit Providers, the Department seeks assurance that the Provider has implemented an appropriate standard of security over their information and their IT environment.
 The accreditation process for each Provider depends on their size and risk profile.
-To demonstrate that Provider IT Systems meet RFFR approach.
+To demonstrate that Provider IT Systems meet RFFR requirements, the Department requires Providers to follow the RFFR approach.
 The RFFR approach requires Providers to complete a set of milestones within a prescribed time period.
-At each The RFFR approach forms part of the ESAF.
+At each milestone, Providers check in with the Department to review progress, assess risk and provide guidance on meeting the RFFR requirements.
+The milestones are designed to allow Providers to assess their organisation's level of cyber security measures in place and implement any improvements identified at the same time as gaining a customised ISMS that conforms with ISO 27001.
+The RFFR approach forms part of the ESAF.
 Risk Assessment As relevant, an Activity Risk Assessment and/or a Participant Risk Assessment